AnirbanBanik1998/Eigo-sensei/README.md

 ## Future scope

-- This website will have an accurate translation in Japanese language.
+- This website will have an accurate translation in _Japanese_ language.

-## Influence to Open Source comminity
+## Influence to Open Source community
-- helps to make a first step in contributing on github
+- helps to make a first step in _contributing_ on **github**

 ## Preview
 ![adlyloukiljp](https://user-images.githubusercontent.com/22683645/32230856-676cdecc-be97-11e7-8e87-229c205c168f.png)